gsdlab/clafer/README.md

 Clafer Compiler
 ===============

-v0.3.1.17-10-2012
+v0.3.2.24-01-2013

 Clafer compiler provides a reference language implementation.
 It translates models in Clafer to other formats (e.g. Alloy, XML, HTML, DOT) to allow for reasoning and processing with existing tools.

-Currently, the compiler is used by Clafer Instance Generator ([ClaferIG](https://github.com/gsdlab/claferIG)), Clafer Multi-Objective Optimizer (ClaferMOO), and Clafer Wiki ([ClaferWiki](https://github.com/gsdlab/claferwiki)).
+Currently, the compiler is used by Clafer Instance Generator ([ClaferIG](https://github.com/gsdlab/claferIG)), Clafer Multi-Objective Optimizer ([ClaferMOO](https://github.com/gsdlab/ClaferMooStandalone)) and [Visualizer](https://github.com/gsdlab/ClaferMooVisualizer), and Clafer Wiki ([ClaferWiki](https://github.com/gsdlab/claferwiki)).

 Getting Clafer Tools
 --------------------

-Binary distributions of Clafer, ClaferMOO, ClaferIG, and ClaferWiki for Windows, Mac, and Linux, can be downloaded from [ClaferIG Downloads Page](https://github.com/gsdlab/claferig/downloads).
-ClaferMOO is a set of scripts in Python (cross-platform).
+Binary distributions of Clafer, ClaferIG, and ClaferWiki for Windows, Mac, and Linux, can be downloaded from [ClaferIG Downloads Page](https://github.com/gsdlab/claferig/downloads).
 Clafer Wiki requires Haskell Platform to run and Cygwin on Windows.

 In case these binaries do not work on your particular machine configuration, the tools can be easily built from source code, as described below.

+[ClaferMOO](https://github.com/gsdlab/ClaferMooStandalone) is a set of scripts in Python (cross-platform).
+It is not part of the binary distribution and it has to be downloaded separately.

+[ClaferMooVisualizer](https://github.com/gsdlab/ClaferMooVisualizer) is a client/server web application written JavaScript.It is not part of the binary distribution and it has to be downloaded separately.

 ### Dependencies for running